qbancoffee/coco_salt_replacement/README.md

-#This circuit is a drop in replacement for the custom SALT chip on the CoCo's
+Drop in replacement board for the custom SALT chip on the CoCo's